-Students can transfer up to 90 credits of prior coursework toward this program.
 Due to the highly individualized nature of the curriculum design in this program, the academic advisor and the transfer evaluation team play a vital role in evaluating and accepting the incoming course work and work experience.
 Those support units will establish and create the study plan for each student based on incoming competencies and prior academic preparation.

-The following outline shows a scenario that a potential SCND student is transferring 90 credit hours of acceptable coursework toward general education and approved electives in this program:
+The following outline shows a scenario that a potential SCND student is transferring 12 credit hours of acceptable coursework and 9 credit hours of acceptable research or qualified work experience toward completion of the program: